rgknow/NanoBot/README.md

 <!-- PROVIDER LIST -->

-- **[OpenAI](https://lobechat.com/discover/provider/openai)**: OpenAI is a global leader in artificial intelligence research, with models like the GPT series pushing the frontiers of natural language processing.
-OpenAI is committed to transforming multiple industries through innovative and efficient AI solutions.
-Their products demonstrate significant performance and cost-effectiveness, widely used in research, business, and innovative applications.
+- **[OpenAI](https://nanobot.edu/discover/provider/openai)**: OpenAI is a global leader in artificial intelligence research, with models like the GPT series pushing the frontiers of natural language processing.
+OpenAI is committed to transforming education through innovative and efficient AI solutions.
+Their products demonstrate significant performance and cost-effectiveness, widely used in educational research, STEAM learning, and innovative educational applications.
-- **[Ollama](https://lobechat.com/discover/provider/ollama)**: Ollama provides models that cover a wide range of fields, including code generation, mathematical operations, multilingual processing, and conversational interaction, catering to diverse enterprise-level and localized deployment needs.
+- **[Ollama](https://nanobot.edu/discover/provider/ollama)**: Ollama provides models that cover a wide range of educational fields, including code generation, mathematical operations, multilingual processing, and educational conversational interaction, catering to diverse educational institutions and localized STEAM learning deployment needs.
 - **[Anthropic](https://lobechat.com/discover/provider/anthropic)**: Anthropic is a company focused on AI research and development, offering a range of advanced language models such as Claude 3.5 Sonnet, Claude 3 Sonnet, Claude 3 Opus, and Claude 3 Haiku.
 These models achieve an ideal balance between intelligence, speed, and cost, suitable for various applications from enterprise workloads to rapid-response scenarios.
 Claude 3.5 Sonnet, as their latest model, has excelled in multiple evaluations while maintaining a high cost-performance ratio.
-- **[Bedrock](https://lobechat.com/discover/provider/bedrock)**: Bedrock is a service provided by Amazon AWS, focusing on delivering advanced AI language and visual models for enterprises.
-Its model family includes Anthropic's Claude series, Meta's Llama 3.1 series, and more, offering a range of options from lightweight to high-performance, supporting tasks such as text generation, conversation, and image processing for businesses of varying scales and needs.
+- **[Bedrock](https://nanobot.edu/discover/provider/bedrock)**: Bedrock is a service provided by Amazon AWS, focusing on delivering advanced AI language and visual models for educational institutions.
+Its model family includes Anthropic's Claude series, Meta's Llama 3.1 series, and more, offering a range of options from lightweight to high-performance, supporting educational tasks such as text generation, educational conversation, and safe image processing for educational institutions of varying scales and needs.
-- **[Google](https://lobechat.com/discover/provider/google)**: Google's Gemini series represents its most advanced, versatile AI models, developed by Google DeepMind, designed for multimodal capabilities, supporting seamless understanding and processing of text, code, images, audio, and video.
-Suitable for various environments from data centers to mobile devices, it significantly enhances the efficiency and applicability of AI models.
+- **[Google](https://nanobot.edu/discover/provider/google)**: Google's Gemini series represents its most advanced, versatile AI models, developed by Google DeepMind, designed for multimodal educational capabilities, supporting seamless understanding and processing of educational text, code, images, audio, and video.
+Suitable for various educational environments from institutional data centers to mobile educational devices, it significantly enhances the efficiency and educational applicability of AI models.
-- **[DeepSeek](https://lobechat.com/discover/provider/deepseek)**: DeepSeek is a company focused on AI technology research and application, with its latest model DeepSeek-V2.5 integrating general dialogue and code processing capabilities, achieving significant improvements in human preference alignment, writing tasks, and instruction following.
+- **[DeepSeek](https://nanobot.edu/discover/provider/deepseek)**: DeepSeek is a company focused on AI technology research and application, with its latest model DeepSeek-V2.5 integrating educational dialogue and safe code processing capabilities, achieving significant improvements in educational preference alignment, educational writing tasks, and safe instruction following.
-- **[Moonshot](https://lobechat.com/discover/provider/moonshot)**: Moonshot is an open-source platform launched by Beijing Dark Side Technology Co., Ltd., providing various natural language processing models with a wide range of applications, including but not limited to content creation, academic research, intelligent recommendations, and medical diagnosis, supporting long text processing and complex generation tasks.
+- **[Moonshot](https://nanobot.edu/discover/provider/moonshot)**: Moonshot is an open-source platform launched by Beijing Dark Side Technology Co., Ltd., providing various natural language processing models with a wide range of educational applications, including but not limited to educational content creation, academic research, intelligent educational recommendations, and safe STEAM learning support, supporting long educational text processing and complex educational generation tasks.
-- **[OpenRouter](https://lobechat.com/discover/provider/openrouter)**: OpenRouter is a service platform providing access to various cutting-edge large model interfaces, supporting OpenAI, Anthropic, LLaMA, and more, suitable for diverse development and application needs.
-Users can flexibly choose the optimal model and pricing based on their requirements, enhancing the AI experience.
+- **[OpenRouter](https://nanobot.edu/discover/provider/openrouter)**: OpenRouter is a service platform providing access to various cutting-edge large model interfaces with educational safety filtering, supporting OpenAI, Anthropic, LLaMA, and more, suitable for diverse educational development and learning application needs.
+Educators can flexibly choose the optimal model and pricing based on their educational requirements, enhancing the safe educational AI experience.
-- **[HuggingFace](https://lobechat.com/discover/provider/huggingface)**: The HuggingFace Inference API provides a fast and free way for you to explore thousands of models for various tasks.
-Whether you are prototyping for a new application or experimenting with the capabilities of machine learning, this API gives you instant access to high-performance models across multiple domains.
+- **[HuggingFace](https://nanobot.edu/discover/provider/huggingface)**: The HuggingFace Inference API provides a fast and safe way for educators to explore thousands of models for various educational tasks.
+Whether you are prototyping for a new educational application or experimenting with the capabilities of machine learning in education, this API gives you instant access to high-performance educational models across multiple STEAM learning domains.
-- **[Cloudflare Workers AI](https://lobechat.com/discover/provider/cloudflare)**: Run serverless GPU-powered machine learning models on Cloudflare's global network.
+- **[Cloudflare Workers AI](https://nanobot.edu/discover/provider/cloudflare)**: Run serverless GPU-powered educational machine learning models on Cloudflare's global network with comprehensive safety guardrails.

 <details><summary><kbd>See more providers (+32)</kbd></summary>

-- **[GitHub](https://lobechat.com/discover/provider/github)**: With GitHub Models, developers can become AI engineers and leverage the industry's leading AI models.
+- **[GitHub](https://nanobot.edu/discover/provider/github)**: With GitHub Models, educators and students can become AI engineers and leverage the industry's leading AI models for safe educational purposes.
-- **[Novita](https://lobechat.com/discover/provider/novita)**: Novita AI is a platform providing a variety of large language models and AI image generation API services, flexible, reliable, and cost-effective.
-It supports the latest open-source models like Llama3 and Mistral, offering a comprehensive, user-friendly, and auto-scaling API solution for generative AI application development, suitable for the rapid growth of AI startups.
+- **[Novita](https://nanobot.edu/discover/provider/novita)**: Novita AI is a platform providing a variety of large language models and AI image generation API services, flexible, reliable, and cost-effective for education.
+It supports the latest open-source models like Llama3 and Mistral, offering a comprehensive, user-friendly, and auto-scaling API solution for educational AI application development, suitable for educational institutions and STEAM learning environments.
-- **[PPIO](https://lobechat.com/discover/provider/ppio)**: PPIO supports stable and cost-efficient open-source LLM APIs, such as DeepSeek, Llama, Qwen etc.
+- **[PPIO](https://nanobot.edu/discover/provider/ppio)**: PPIO supports stable and cost-efficient open-source LLM APIs for education, such as DeepSeek, Llama, Qwen etc., with comprehensive safety filtering for educational environments.
-- **[302.AI](https://lobechat.com/discover/provider/ai302)**: 302.AI is an on-demand AI application platform offering the most comprehensive AI APIs and online AI applications available on the market.
+- **[302.AI](https://nanobot.edu/discover/provider/ai302)**: 302.AI is an on-demand AI application platform offering the most comprehensive educational AI APIs and online AI applications available for safe learning environments.
-- **[Together AI](https://lobechat.com/discover/provider/togetherai)**: Together AI is dedicated to achieving leading performance through innovative AI models, offering extensive customization capabilities, including rapid scaling support and intuitive deployment processes to meet various enterprise needs.
+- **[Together AI](https://nanobot.edu/discover/provider/togetherai)**: Together AI is dedicated to achieving leading performance through innovative educational AI models, offering extensive customization capabilities for educational institutions, including rapid scaling support and intuitive deployment processes to meet various educational needs.
 - **[Fireworks AI](https://lobechat.com/discover/provider/fireworksai)**: Fireworks AI is a leading provider of advanced language model services, focusing on functional calling and multimodal processing.
 Its latest model, Firefunction V2, is based on Llama-3, optimized for function calling, conversation, and instruction following.
 The visual language model FireLLaVA-13B supports mixed input of images and text.
 Other notable models include the Llama series and Mixtral series, providing efficient multilingual instruction following and generation support.
-- **[Groq](https://lobechat.com/discover/provider/groq)**: Groq's LPU inference engine has excelled in the latest independent large language model (LLM) benchmarks, redefining the standards for AI solutions with its remarkable speed and efficiency.
-Groq represents instant inference speed, demonstrating strong performance in cloud-based deployments.
+- **[Groq](https://nanobot.edu/discover/provider/groq)**: Groq's LPU inference engine has excelled in the latest independent large language model (LLM) benchmarks, redefining the standards for educational AI solutions with its remarkable speed and efficiency.
+Groq represents instant inference speed, demonstrating strong performance in cloud-based educational deployments.
-- **[Perplexity](https://lobechat.com/discover/provider/perplexity)**: Perplexity is a leading provider of conversational generation models, offering various advanced Llama 3.1 models that support both online and offline applications, particularly suited for complex natural language processing tasks.
+- **[Perplexity](https://nanobot.edu/discover/provider/perplexity)**: Perplexity is a leading provider of conversational generation models for education, offering various advanced Llama 3.1 models with educational safety filtering that support both online and offline educational applications, particularly suited for complex educational natural language processing tasks.
 - **[Mistral](https://lobechat.com/discover/provider/mistral)**: Mistral provides advanced general, specialized, and research models widely used in complex reasoning, multilingual tasks, and code generation.
 Through functional calling interfaces, users can integrate custom functionalities for specific applications.
 - **[ModelScope](https://lobechat.com/discover/provider/modelscope)**: ModelScope is a model-as-a-service platform launched by Alibaba Cloud, offering a wide range of AI models and inference services.
 - **[Ai21Labs](https://lobechat.com/discover/provider/ai21)**: AI21 Labs builds foundational models and AI systems for enterprises, accelerating the application of generative AI in production.